Triangular Fibrocartilage Complex Tear Hand TherapyBy Nigel Chua

 Triangular fibrocartilage complex (TFCC) tear is a painful injury to the ligaments in the middle and outer side of the wrist.

-You must understand that our TFCC ligaments keep our wrist joint stable so that means that if they are sprained or torn, that will cause our wrist to be
+TFCC ligaments keep our wrist joint stable, so that means that if they are sprained or torn, that will cause our wrist to be unstable and painful.

 Triangular fibrocartilage complex (TFCC) tears can happen from